maroofmedia/maroof-website-cms/src/blog/hello-world-my-first-blog-post.md

 ---
 # Hello, Glad You’re Here!

 Welcome to the very first post on my website!
 I’m genuinely excited to kick things off and finally bring this idea to life.
-For a long time, I dreamed of having a website with my own domain name—but like most plans, I kept putting it off.
+For a long time, I had planned of having a website with my own domain name—but like most plans, I kept putting it off.

 ## The Journey Begins 🚀

 Last week, I finally decided to stop procrastinating.
 I bought a domain, built a simple website using basic **HTML**, **CSS**, and **JavaScript**, and hosted it on **[Cloudflare Pages](https://pages.cloudflare.com/)**.
 Just like that, the foundation was set.

-But something was missing…
+But something was missing…\
 A website without a blog felt incomplete.

 ## Why Not WordPress?

 At first, I considered using **[WordPress (WP)](https://wordpress.org/)** for my blog, either on a subdirectory or a subdomain.

-> *What’s WordPress?*
+> *What’s WordPress?*\
 > WordPress is a popular content management system (CMS) that powers millions of websites.
 It allows users to create, manage, and publish content with ease using plugins, themes, and a user-friendly interface.

 Since I’ve worked with WordPress for years and had plenty of hosting space available, it seemed like the obvious choice.
 But for a personal blog like this, WordPress felt a bit too heavy and overly complex.
 I wanted something **lightweight** and **simple**.